hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 * `vcenter_server` - (Required) This is the vCenter server name for vSphere API operations.
 Can also be specified with the `VSPHERE_VCENTER` environment variable.
-* `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
+* `allow_unverified_ssl` - (Optional) Boolean that can be set to true to disable SSL certificate verification.
+This should be used with care as it could allow an attacker to intercept your auth token.
 If omitted, default value is `false`.
+Can also be specified with the `VSPHERE_ALLOW_UNVERIFIED_SSL` environment variable.

 ## Acceptance Tests